ministryofjustice/hale-platform/opt/lua/README.md

 For every incoming HTTP request:

+1. Check the client IP against the **CIDR allowlist** (`firewall:allowlist`).
+   If it matches, bypass all firewall logic and pass through.
+2. Check the client IP against the **CIDR blocklist** (`firewall:blocklist`).
+   If it matches, return 403 immediately — no scoring, no GCRA.
-1. Look up the client IP in a small in-nginx cache.
+3. Look up the client IP in a small in-nginx cache.
 If we already decided to block it within a recent window, short-circuit (no Redis hit).
-2. Otherwise, score the request against a list of **rules** (patterns on URI, User-Agent, method, query string) loaded from Redis.
+4. Otherwise, score the request against a list of **rules** (patterns on URI, User-Agent, method, query string) loaded from Redis.
 Each matching rule contributes a **cost**.
-3. Run **GCRA** (a token-bucket rate limit) in a Redis Lua script, charging the IP that cost.
-Allowlists and blocklists short-circuit inside the same script.
+5. Run **GCRA** (a token-bucket rate limit) in a Redis Lua script, charging the IP that cost.
+Per-IP allow/block keys short-circuit inside the same script.
-4. Allow the request, or return 429.
+6. Allow the request, or return 429.
 In `monitor` mode, log the would-block decision and let the request through.
-5. After the response, if it was a 404, schedule an extra penalty cost asynchronously (probing for vulnerable URLs is expensive).
+7. After the response, if any `res`-phase rules match, schedule an extra charge asynchronously (e.g. a 404 penalty for path probing).

 The point of GCRA over a naïve counter is that it handles decay naturally and does not have the "TTL refresh" bug where a slow attacker can accumulate